jhnbyrn/951-KLR-PAGES/dme_post_ignition_code_walkthrough.md

 But if injection is already on, then instead of jumping to that routine, we just pause the timer briefly to add our 4C value.
 Of course, that really means subtract, because we want to *increase* the time before the timer overflows.

-The section at __01D0__ is just a late entry point to __01BB__ - it turns the injectors back on and starts the timer, but skips adding the injector latency value, since we're adding to an already finialized injection pulse without actually turning the injectors off.
+The section at __01D0__ is just a late entry point to __01BB__ - it turns the injectors on (they'll already be on in this case) and starts the timer, but skips adding the injector latency value, since we're adding to an already running injection pulse without actually turning the injectors off.

 It's quite possible that injection would already be happening from the previous normal injection cycle - the 4C enrichment is limited to 2480rpm or less, where there's ~12ms between ignition events, and the fuel injector pulse is capped at around 11.5ms by the load routine.
 Still, that's close - the final pulse can be much longer than the base pulse, especially during warmup which is when this kind of acceleration enrichment would apply.
 Additionally, that rpm limit might have been subject to change, so having this logic in place seems prudent.

-Then 01D0 returns from the interrupt, so we don't do any of what follows.
+Then 01D0 returns from the interrupt, so in this path, we don't do any of what follows.
+Instead the following stuff will happen after the next ignition event, that is, the normal injection event.

 ### The normal injection cycle
 So the following section is only reached during the normal injection cycle, i.e. just after the second cylinder spark is fired for this revolution, or while cranking (via __0143__ from earlier):